Note: Our Deep Rock Galactic: Gunner’s Guide has been updated to reflect Season 2.

 Zipline Launcher

-Image: Coffee Stain Studios via HGG / Jeffrey Hsu
+Coffee Stain Studios / Jeffrey Hsu

-Sometimes, the environment itself is sometimes the biggest threat.
-Sheer cliffsides and inhospitable terrain are common problems.
-Thankfully, you have your Zipline Launcher.
-Whenever you need to traverse an area where the Driller can’t easily make a connecting tunnel, set up a zipline for your team.
+Whenever you need to traverse an area where setting up a tunnel or platforms would be impractical, toss out a zipline for your team.
 This is especially useful for when you need to actively head back and forth between two areas.
 The ziplines are also indestructible.

 You can also carry heavy objects and use the zipline at the same time (amazing for retrieving Aquarqs on Point Extraction missions).
 If you’re going down on a zipline, you can drastically accelerate by holding down the forward button.
 No such luck for heading up, though — you’ll have to wait that one out.

-Delivering an Aquarq via zipline and not having to navigate this hellscape | Image: Coffee Stain Studios via HGG / Jeffrey Hsu
+Delivering an Aquarq via zipline and not having to navigate this hellscape | Coffee Stain Studios / Jeffrey Hsu

-You can also shoot while riding a zipline, making it a great way to deal with melee enemies by staying out of harm’s reach.
-Just be warned that taking too much damage will cause you to fall off the zipline.
-If you use this strategy, always take out ranged and flying enemies first.
+You can also shoot while riding a zipline, making it a great way to deal with melee enemies by staying out of harm’s reach or if you’re running the immobile Lead Storm Lead Storm build from above.

 Build: Ain’t No Mountain High Enough